thedarkwriter/courseware-lms-content/_lmscontent/puppet_language_basics/services_and_facts-configuring_a_service/content.md

 Once the software packages are installed on the proper servers, the runbook instructs us to modify certain files to configure the software.

-But first, let's learn a little more about how Puppet manages files.
-Puppet can see a variety of attributes about a file or any resource type.
-Some examples of other file attributes might include **mode**, **ensure**, **owner**, or **group**.
-The `puppet resource` command shows you all the attributes Puppet knows about a resource, as well as their values.

-## Task:

-Enter the `puppet resource` command to see all the attributes of the `file` at `/etc/motd`.

-<p><iframe src="https://magicbox.classroom.puppet.com/syntax/querying_the_system" width="100%" height="500px" frameborder="0"></iframe></p>

-Now let's move on to configuring the software packages that have been installed on our servers.
 To start, the database servers must be configured in a primary/secondary configuration.

 **NOTE:** For the sake of simplicity, not every required PostgreSQL parameter will be configured.